ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 + **Patch**: *Compatible Bugfix* <br>
 The change of this version number indicates a patch, i.e. fixing of internal errors or bugs.
 This is downward compatible and has no relevance regarding the API interface.

-A list of changes can be found in the Release Notes.
+A list of changes can be found in the release notes.

 #### How do I get the API versions supported by PiWeb server?
 <br>